Where next for the EU ETS?

 The Emissions Trading Scheme (ETS) has been the cornerstone of Europe’s policy to address climate change and reduce emissions cost effectively.
 But now much of the effort to deliver the increased ambition will come from sectors currently outside of its scope: fuel use in buildings, road transport and maritime navigation.
 What role might the world’s largest carbon market have in achieving the European Commission’s new goals?

-AFRY’s recent White Paper started to address this question and now the Commission’s Impact Assessment has presented some options for the future of the EU ETS.
+AFRY’s recent White Paper External link, opens in new window. started to address this question and now the Commission’s Impact Assessment has presented some options for the future of the EU ETS.

 In a webinar on 13 October, Gareth Davies and Alex Luta discuss the main questions raised in the Commission’s Impact Assessment: